-What Determines Life Expectancy? - Pt.
+What Factors Determines Life Expectancy? - Pt.
 2

 As people everywhere are living longer than ever before, scientists want to understand how and why we age?
 Their research has revealed that lifestyle — not just genetics — influences how long and how well we live.